gruz/cv/README.md

 # Intro text

-I started web-development in 2001 with pure HTML and later PHP.
+Started web-development in 2001 with pure HTML and later PHP.

+I worked:

+* at office
+* remotely
+* as a freelancer
+* as a web-developer
+* as a system administrator
+* as a manager and as managed
+* in IT
+* not in IT (media, museum, NGO, war)
+* for money
+* for interest or idea
+* for fun

+**Joomla part of my life**

+Though Joomla is not the only and the main thing I work with, it's worth to mention the following:
-In about 2004 I started to use Joomla CMS (it was called Mambo at that time).
-Joomla extensions have been my main field of work till 2017 and still is an important part of my life.

-During that time I have developed and support several joomla extensions, some of which are rather popular and transleated by users into 10+ languages.
+In about 2004 I started to work with Joomla CMS (it was called Mambo at that time).
+I have developed and support several joomla extensions, some of which are rather popular and translated by users into 10+ languages.

-In 2017 I decided to try new technologies and for a short time I got significant experience with Laravel, FreeSwitch, FusionPBX and IP telephony in general, Angular and some new minor experience with other frontend technologies.
-Improved my linux administration skills.
-Got significant experience with WordPress.

 Linux happy user